It’s a must-read before getting them removed

 1 / Think twice before removing your moles

-Unlike removing unwanted hair from your body, removing a mole can affect your overall health in the long-run.
+Unlike removing unwanted hair from your body, mole removal can affect your overall health in the long-run.
 “When we remove a mole with laser, we remove the colour of the mole, which means we remove any evidence for further diagnostic,” says Sostres.
 “Once the colour is removed, you cannot notice changes in colour or shape of the mole.
 These are the signs the doctors are looking for when they assess if the mole is benign or not.”

 2 / Doctors prefer to utilise day surgery for flat mole removal